mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Kelpers!," called Senri, walking in the opposite direction.

 The people matriculated on their own, eager to do something other than sulking in that paralysis stage of grief.

-"Setre, we need to talk," said Pomri, approaching.

-I let go of my nather's hand and gave her space to talk, but remained within earshot of the conversation.

-"They just wiped our home off the map, and you want people to go fishing?", Pomri asked, incredulous, "We should go back.
-Look for survivors, recover our history."

-She heard Pomri, and wanted to believe her, but she knew the power of the weapon that had been used on Heiko.
-How unlikely it would have been that anything recognizable would remain.
-But she couldn't say that to Pomri as much as she wanted to.

-"No. It's too dangerous.
-The Holragi may have returned."

-"Why would they do that?
-There's nothing left behind."

-"Their methods are unpredictable.
-Sometimes they do things to throw you off and catch you when you are most vulnerable."

 <!-- Linyu gets this idea planted in hae head, and sneaks away with Pomri to go back -->